robertesler/Pd4Unity/README.md

 This software is copyrighted by Robert Esler, 2024.

 # Author(s)
-Pd4Unity is written by Robert Esler.
+Pd4Unity is written by Robert Esler and part of the non-profit urbanSTEW.
 Pd++ is written by Robert Esler.
 Pure Data is written by Miller Puckette and others:  see https://github.com/pure-data/pure-data

 # Versions (Win/MacOS)
 This version of the library right now works on Windows 10/11 and MacOS (13.x).
 The .dll in the /libs folder are built for Windows, the .dylibs are for MacOS.
 There are plans to test this on iOS and Android.
 There is a Processing version of this same library that works for Android: https://github.com/robertesler/Pd4P3